How rates work

 New Zealand’s rating legislation requires councils to revalue properties every 3 years and to use these values as the basis for calculating rates for each individual property (where the council believes values are the best mechanism for sharing the rates among ratepayers).

 The value of Palmy’s properties is set by independent valuer QV.
-The most recent citywide revaluation was 1 September 2021.
-The next one will be 1 September this year.
-The new valuations are expected to be made available in December.
+The most recent citywide revaluation was 1 September 2024.
+The next one will be in 2027.

 As part of the development of the annual budget for 2025/26 we will calculate the total rates required for next year.
 These will then be distributed among ratepayers based on the new values.